simon-ritchie/apysc/docstring_markdowns/apysc/_loop/loop_count.md

 ## Module summary

-Implementations for the count of the current loop number (the For or the other loop class nested number).
+Implementations for the current loop number (the For or the other loop class nested number).

 ## `_save_loop_count` function docstring